stanford-cs348k/project/README.md

 ## Proposal Document

-We could like for initial project proposals to be submitted by May 3th.
 We expect a proposal to be submitted on Gradescope, however, it's fine to submit a PDF that just links to a website where all project work will be documented.
-Here is a suggested template for a proposal.  __Note: This is a soft deadline.
-It's more important to get the right project in place than to rush a proposal to meet the deadline.
-However, those that do get proposals in on time will be the first to get staff feedback.__
+Here is a suggested template for a proposal.

 * __Project Title:__  A great title is catchy, but also descriptive!